Rise of the Banished She-Wolf

 I spat a laugh, "You know damn well my wolf left me three years ago."

-I walked to my Ducati.
+I walked back to find my Ducati.
 The engine snarled when I started it.
 I left her on the sidewalk and pushed the bike until the city lights blurred into one smear of yellow and red.

 The road to the outskirts was an open throat.
 I ran it hard, the wind hauling at my jacket.
 The moon hung heavy and white above the trees.

 Three years.
 Three years I'd endured this emptiness.
 Every full moon, I'd waited for my wolf to return, desperate to prove that white wolves weren't cursed like everyone believed.
 But every time, nothing happened.
-Just me, alone with the moon's mockery.

 Breathing hard, I turned toward the wounded man.
 "You'd better be worth it," I muttered.